telekom/HPOflow/CONTRIBUTING.md

 We use GitHub to manage reviews of pull requests.

 * If you are a new contributor, see: [Steps to Contribute](#steps-to-contribute)

-* If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](CODEOWNERS) of the  repository you want to contribute to) in the description of the pull request.
+* If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [Code Owners](#code-owners)).
 * If you plan to do something more involved, please reach out to us and send an [email](mailto:opensource@telekom.de).
   This will avoid unnecessary work and surely give you and us a good deal of inspiration.
 * Relevant coding style guidelines are available in the respective sub-repositories as they are programming language-dependent.

 ## Steps to Contribute